jakov/js-pandoc/pandoc_todo_list.md

 	                                         - tasty
 	-----------------------------------------------------------
 	```
-	+ use `^` if you don't have text to span the lines.
+	+ use `|` if you don't have text to span the lines.
 If there is nothing else in the 	  same line, the symbol will not be displayed.
-If the line above is empty, it is 	  treated like an 'arrow', thus only the last `^` in the example is needed.
+Alternatively, you can also use `^` to point to the cell above (use `^^` to point to the next non-empty cell).

 		```
 		-----------------------------------------------------------